 - Hematologic and Lymphatic System – Thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS), leukopenia.

-- Metabolic/Nutritional – Abnormal healing, increased lactic dehydrogenase (LDH), hypokalemia.
+- Metabolic/Nutritional – Abnormal healing, increased lactic dehydrogenase (LDH), hypokalemia, diabetes mellitus.

 - Musculoskeletal System – Bone necrosis.